APPLICATION OF VISAS TO KENYA

 Visa applicants who intend to undertake an internship/ placement and volunteer work in Kenya are further required to liaise with their host organizations/ companies in Kenya to make application for the appropriate authorization to the Director of Immigration Services (P.O.
 Box 30191, Nairobi.
 Telephone +254-222-022) prior to their engagement in the respective attachments.

 Please note that the possession of a Kenyan Visa is not the final authority to enter Kenya.
 The immigration officer at the port of entry may deny permission to land if the visitor is unable to fulfill the immigration requirements and if the entry and presence of such a person in Kenya would be contrary to national interests, even if such a person is in possession of a valid visa for Kenya, provided that any such refusal is consented to by the Director of Immigration Services in Nairobi, his Deputy or Regional Immigration Heads in Mombasa and Kisumu.

-A Kenyan visa is valid for 3 months from the date of issuance.
-A visa holder should enter Kenya within 3 months from the date of issuance.
+A Kenyan entry visa is valid for entry to Kenya within 3 months from the date of issue.
 The length of stay in Kenya begins on the date of entry into Kenya, NOT from the date of visa issuance.
-The authority to stay is the entry stamp issued by the immigration officer at the port of entry.
+The authority and length of stay is determined and endorsed by an immigration officer at the port of entry Kenya upon your arrival.